zenml-io/blog.zenml.io/_posts/2022-06-29-k8s-orchestrator.md

     ```
     terraform apply
     ```
-    This will give you an overview of all resources that will be createad.
+    This will give you an overview of all resources that will be created.
 Select "yes" and just sit back 😉 It can take upto 20 minutes to set everything up.

 4. Your stack is now ready! 🚀